parse-community/blog/_posts/2019-03-03-platform-update.md

 The Parse Community is always looking for new contributors both with expert programming and backend experience and novices.
 To the experts please dive into the complex issues and pull request of the [Parse Server GitHub repository](https://github.com/parse-community/parse-server) and client SDKs.

+If you want to keep up to date with the Parse Server repo you can star or watch it:

+<iframe src="https://ghbtns.com/github-btn.html?user=parse-community&repo=parse-server&type=star&count=true&size=large" frameborder="0" scrolling="0" width="160px" height="30px"></iframe>

+<iframe src="https://ghbtns.com/github-btn.html?user=parse-community&repo=parse-server&type=watch&count=true&size=large&v=2" frameborder="0" scrolling="0" width="160px" height="30px"></iframe>

 To the beginners out there please don't be shy there is plenty to get stuck into.
 Please get involved where ever you feel comfortable and venture into the unknown as well - thats how we grow!
 I myself was unsure how to contribute to the Parse Community so here I am writing a blog post.
-We also recommend making updates to the [docs](), improving the many READMEs accross the platform, helping resolve simple issues and helping out on Stack Overflow on the [Parse Server](https://stackoverflow.com/questions/tagged/parse-server) or [Parse.com](https://stackoverflow.com/questions/tagged/parse.com) tags.
+We also recommend making updates to the [docs](), improving the many READMEs across the platform, helping resolve simple issues and helping out on Stack Overflow on the [Parse Server](https://stackoverflow.com/questions/tagged/parse-server) or [Parse.com](https://stackoverflow.com/questions/tagged/parse.com) tags.

 ## A summary of the last year for the Parse Platform

 A lot has happened in the world of Parse over the last year and we want to say thanks to all the contributors, users and supporters of the Parse Platform.

+To summarise over the last year Parse has seen:
+- A gain of 2,300 stars across the platform
+- Growth of the Open Collective budget to a current total of $10,000
+- 900 new forks across the platform
+- 13 releases for Parse Server with 2 major milestones of 3.0 for Parse Server and 2.0 for the JavaScript SDK
+- 666,000 download for Parse Server on npm, on track for 770,000 in 2019
+- Over 1470 issues closed - 4 every day!
+- More than 800 pull request closed - 2 every day!